 You can also think of it as a form of moving meditation.

 Doing so allows us to actually connect with nature, and ourselves.
 Most people will say that they finish a run feeling profoundly better than they did when they started.

-But to get specific, you’ll see below that the health benefits of long distance running can include:
+But to get specific aside from what I mentioned above, you’ll see below that the health benefits of long-distance running can include:

 1. IT’S A GREAT LOW IMPACT WORKOUT

 Running far, especially on trails, can be a gentle workout for your body as you age.